This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Sweden.

 What, if any, mechanism is available for the collective settlement of competition damages claims?
 Can such settlements include parties outside of the jurisdiction?

-Collective settlements require judicial authorisation, the court must approve any settlement entered into by the plaintiff on behalf of group members of a class action.
-A collective settlement can include parties outside of the jurisdiction if they are members of the class action.
-Such approval will be given unless the terms of the settlement are unreasonable or discriminatory.
+Collective settlements entered into by the claimant on behalf of group members of a class action must be approved by the court.
+Such a settlement may also include parties outside of the jurisdiction if they are members of the class action.
+The court will approve the settlement unless the terms of the settlement are deemed unreasonable or discriminatory.

 Can litigation costs (e.g. legal, expert and court fees) be recovered from the other party?
 If so, how are costs calculated, and are there any circumstances in which costs recovery can be limited?

-In general, the losing party bears the legal costs.
-The winning party can thus recover all reasonable litigation costs from the losing party, this includes costs for legal, expert and court fees.
-The costs may also be apportioned between the parties depending on the degree of success of each party.
+According to the general rule, the losing party should bear the legal costs.
+The winning party can recover the litigation costs from the losing party, including counsel fees, expert fees, internal costs, disbursements, and court fees.
+The costs may also be apportioned between the parties depending on the degree of success.

 Are third parties permitted to fund competition litigation?
 If so, are there any restrictions on this, and can third party funders be made liable for the other party’s costs?
 Are lawyers permitted to act on a contingency or conditional fee basis?